CPBridge/fetal_heart_analysis/README.md

 ```

 Once CMake has generated the relevant set of build files, you will need to use
 your platform's tool to complete the build process.
-E.g. on GNU/Linux with GNU make all you need is:
+E.g. on GNU/Linux with GNU Make all you need is:

 ```bash
 $ make